 Noticing a theme?
 All of these actions merely delay the inevitable for Walt—death or incarceration—and each time, all consequences fall to others, with Walt only able to shake his head and rationalize that the pain wasn’t caused purely in the name of self interest.
 So while the finale is extremely satisfying, it is only from Walt’s perspective.

-He believes he’s done right by Walt Jr. in passing his money off to the Schwartzes, when in reality they’re a smart couple with too much to risk than to aid a known felon with whom they’d formerly been acquainted.
+He believes he’s done right by Walt Jr. in passing his money off to the Schwartzes, when in reality they’re a smart couple with too much to risk than to aid a known felon with whom they were formerly been acquainted.
 Laser pointers or not, I’m pretty sure Elliot will be able to find his way into a police station at some point in the year before Walt Jr. turns 18.

 Next, his meeting with Skyler.
-Another wrong that Walt believes he’s “righted.”
-Except when considering that the locations of two dead police officers (who could likely be found with enough manpower) likely won’t cover her complicit involvement in the laundering of $80 million.
+Another wrong that Walt believes he’s righted.
+Except when considering that the locations of two dead police officers (who could likely be found with enough manpower) likely won’t cover her involvement in the laundering of $80 million.
 Skyler is going to be embroiled in the case, and these GPS location points won’t be enough to save her.

 Finally, there’s Jesse.
 Of course, Walt saves him.
 But that wasn’t his intention.
 Walt appeals to Uncle Jack to get Jesse into the clubhouse for a meeting with his trunk-loaded machine gun.
 But it’s only after Walt finds out that Jesse has been a prisoner, and not a snitch that turned around to work for the neo-Nazis, that Walt decides to spare his former partner’s life.
 And if that isn’t enough, we last see Jesse speeding off into the night … in a desert with a fleet of cops hurtling to the scene.
 What are the odds Jesse actually avoids police and makes it to Alaska or wherever it is he wants to lead the rest of his brutally scarred life?